 Many of you will be familiar with Stress Control which runs throughout the year for staff and residents.
 Whilst we are currently unable to access this you can view similar information on managing anxiety and stress via Step on Stress which has been produced by NHS Fife Psychology Service.
 It is recommended that to get the maximum benefit from this course to watch all four sessions in running order (1-4).

 We recognise that on occasion staff may need to access support outwith their own health board.
-If you think this would be helpful or applies to you please discuss this in the first instance with Robert Clark, Employee Director by email at firstname.lastname@example.org or phone on 0773 679 9350, or Elaine Bell Head of Human Resources at email@example.com.
+If you think this would be helpful or applies to you please discuss this in the first instance with Robert Clark, Employee Director by email at firstname.lastname@example.org or phone on 0773 679 9350, or Elaine Bell Associate Director of HR at email@example.com.

 Sign Up to NHS Forth Valley on the Trickle platform.
 Trickle is a mobile/web app that gives staff a voice: to highlight things that work well, suggest changes and see the feedback as ideas are shared and discussed.
 It takes no more than 60 seconds to get up and running, and you are guided through the process of logging in to either the web or mobile apps using this link.